ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Elizabeth said nothing, but it gratified her exceedingly; the compliment must be all for herself.
 Her astonishment, however, was extreme, and continually was she repeating, "Why is he so altered?
 From what can it proceed?
-It cannot be for me--it cannot be for my sake that his manners are thus softened.
+It cannot be for me -- it cannot be for my sake that his manners are thus softened.
 My reproofs at Hunsford could not work such a change as this.
 It is impossible that he should still love me."